January 26–28, 2017 • Grand Rapids, Michigan, USA

 Sabine Dressler is a theologian and pastor of the Evangelical Reformed Church in Germany.
 She is an ecumenical officer of the Reformed Alliance in Germany and chair of the worship committee for the World Communion of Reformed Churches as it prepares for the General Council 2017.

 Christina Edmondson serves as dean for the Intercultural Student Development Center (ISDC) at Calvin College.
 ISDC is committed to equipping domestic and international students in meaningful intercultural interactions and encourages a process of development.
-She is also a certified Cultural Intelligence facilitator, Intercultural Development Inventory QA, public speaker, and mental health therapist.
+She is also a certified Cultural Intelligence facilitator and mental health therapist.

 Marty Haugen is a liturgical composer and workshop presenter from Eagan, Minnesota.
 He is a member of Mayflower United Church of Christ in Minneapolis, and he works and writes ecumenically.
 His music is included in the hymnals of many denominations in numerous countries.